Chern numbers of terminal threefolds: Introduction

 \begin{thm} Let $X$ be a smooth complex projective threefold and let be a $K_X$-MMP.
 Assume that $X_i\dashrightarrow X_{i+1}$ is a flip for some $i=1,\dots,k-1$, and let $\phi_i\colon X_i\rightarrow W_i$ be the corresponding flipping contraction.

 Then the equivalence class of $F_{X_{i+1}}$ belongs to a finite set which depends only on $b_2(X)$, $F_{X_i}$ and $\phi_i\st H^2(W_i,\Z)\subset H^2(X_i,\Z)$ \end{thm}

-{\bf Acknowledgements.} We would like to thank P. Wilson for pointing out a mistake in the first version of this paper.
+We would like to thank P. Wilson for pointing out a mistake in the first version of this paper.
+We are grateful to the referees for carefully reading the paper and for several useful comments.
 The first author would like to thank the National Center for Theoretical Sciences in Taipei and J. A. Chen for their generous hospitality, where some of the work for this paper was completed.
 Some of the work was done when the second author was visiting Imperial College London.
 The second author thanks Imperial College London for their hospitality.
 The first author is partially supported by an EPSRC grant.
 The second author is supported by KIAS individual Grant MG088901.